ZadeAbhishek/DSA-Dev/README.md

 ### From Vscode Extension

 1. Install Docker.
+2. Install Docker-Compose
-2. Install Dev-container.
+3. Install Dev-container.
-3. Run the following commands in the terminal:
+4. Run the following commands in the terminal:

 ```bash
 sudo groupadd docker